-The only thing we evaluate in reviewing projects is what you tell us in your submission.
+No. The only thing we evaluate in reviewing projects is what you tell us in your submission.
 The amount of “applause” you receive will not affect your chances.
-However, we encourage you to use the feedback provided to refine and clarify your submission.
+However, we encourage you to use any feedback received to refine and clarify your submission.

 How much money is available?

-Awards can be made for any amount - $1,000 to $1,000,000.
-The typical award size is between $200,000 and $500,000, but it varies with each project and contest.
-At this first stage of the contest, we're not asking for a budget request—we'll do that in the next stages as we get additional detail.
+The typical award amount for the Knight News Challenge ranges between $200,000 and $500,000, but it varies with each project and contest.
+At this first stage of the contest, we're not asking for a budget request—we'll do that during the second review phase with selected semifinalists.